Paying for the Music

 It's exactly one month too late to make a New Year's resolution, but that doesn't mean it's too late to make a commitment for this year.
-Therefore, I have committed to purchase all the music I previously downloaded for free by the end of this 2013.
+Therefore, I have committed to purchase all the music I downloaded illegally by the end of 2013.

 I will post a followup article once my playlist is paid in full.